Queensland Community Care Network

 Queensland Community Care Network Inc. (QCCN) is a charity organisation based in Queensland, Australia.
 QCCN was established in June 1990 to provide broad-based community services directly to people requiring some level of community or home support.

 QCCN acknowledges that the personal care of the elderly can become a source of stress to both the person involved and their carers.
 Preservation of the health and well being of elderly people is the key to preventing premature or inappropriate institutionalisation.
 QCCN helps to assist people to maintain a normal lifestyle.

-QCCN contributes to two main programs to help elderly Australians, the "Community Visitors Scheme" and the "100+ Club".
+QCCN contributes to two main programs to help elderly Australians, the "Aged Care Volunteer Visitors Scheme" and the "100+ Club".

-Community Visitors Scheme
+Aged Care Volunteer Visitors Scheme

-The Community Visitors Scheme (CVS) is an initiative of the Australian Federal Government, managed by the Department of Social Services (Australia).
-The target group of the CVS is isolated residents of aged care homes whose quality of life would be improved by the friendship and companionship achieved by having volunteers visit them on a one-to-one basis in aged care facilities.
+The Aged Care Volunteer Visitors Scheme (ACVVS) is an initiative of the Australian Federal Government, managed by the Department of Health (Australia).
+The target group of the ACVVS is isolated residents of the ageing population whose quality of life would be improved by the friendship and companionship achieved by having volunteers visit them on a one-to-one basis.

-Since 1990 Queensland Community Care Network along with a number of other organisations has been funded to manage the Community Visitors Scheme in Queensland.
+Since 1990 Queensland Community Care Network along with a number of other organisations has been funded to manage the Aged Care Volunteer Visitors Scheme in Queensland.